 DIY Splash Pad is a perfect solution when you’re looking for a safe option for kids to cool down and splash around without the water being too deep.
 Find out how to make it in 30 minutes with this tutorial.

 There are lots of ways to incorporate a balance structure into your DIY backyard play areas.
 If you can find a long log and put it in your backyard, I guarantee the kids will be out there walking all over and finding games that incorporate it.
 Take a look at the ideas below for a few more interesting ways you can provide a balance experience for your children’s play.

-24. Backyard Sensory Path
+28. Backyard Sensory Path

-Play at Home Teacher created this beautiful sensory path that is perfect for toddlers.
-The different textures provide a rich sensory experience for their feet, plus the varied and uneven surfaces will give them the opportunity to really develop their sense of balance.
+Get inspired on how to create a Backyard Sensory Path that is perfect for toddlers.
+The different textures provide a rich sensory experience for their feet, plus the varied and uneven surfaces will allow them to develop their sense of balance.

 DIY Backyard Race Tracks